Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 3. Gradual progression

-4. Using good mechanical position
+4. Using a good mechanical position

 5. Follow directions